Amy Winehouse: Public image

 In January 2008, her record label stated it believed the extensive media coverage she had received increased record sales.
 In an April 2008 poll conducted by Sky News, Winehouse was named the second-greatest "ultimate heroine" by the UK population at large, topping the voting for that category of those polled under 25 years old.
-Psychologist Donna Dawson commented that the results demonstrated that women like Winehouse who had "a certain sense of vulnerability or have had to fight against some adversity in their lives" received recognition.
+Psychologist Donna Dawson commented that the results demonstrated that women like Winehouse, who had "a certain sense of vulnerability or have had to fight against some adversity in their lives", received recognition.

 In July 2008, BBC Radio Scotland's head, Jeff Zycinski, stated that the BBC, and media in general, were complicit in undermining celebrities, including Winehouse.
 He said that public interest in the singer's lifestyle did not make her lifestyle newsworthy.
 Rod McKenzie, editor of the BBC Radio One programme Newsbeat, replied: "If you play [Amy Winehouse's] music to a certain demographic, those same people want to know what's happening in her private life.
 If you don't cover it, you're insulting young licence fee payers."
-In The Scotsman, British singer and songwriter Lily Allen was quoted to have said – "I know Amy Winehouse very well.
+In The Scotsman, English singer and songwriter Lily Allen was quoted to have said – "I know Amy Winehouse very well.
 And she is very different to what people portray her as being.
 Yes, she does get out of her mind on drugs sometimes, but she is also a very clever, intelligent, witty, funny person who can hold it together.
 You just don't see that side."

-Charity work

-Throughout her life Winehouse donated her money, music and time to many charities, particularly those concerned with children.
-She was once named "the most charitable act" by Pop World.
-While this side of her personality was never well known to the general public, throughout both the arts community and the charity community she was known for her generosity.

-In 2008, Winehouse appeared naked in an issue of Easy Living Magazine to raise awareness of breast cancer.
-In 2009, she appeared on a CD called Classics alongside musicians such as the Rolling Stones, the Killers and many Cuban musicians to raise awareness of climate change.
-In March 2011, Winehouse donated over £20,000 worth of clothes to a local charity shop in London.